serteri/workbookt1/readme.md

 <area />
 ```

-Whatever inside between tags can be modified by the formatting.
+We can put between opening and closing tags and can be modified by formatting .
 You can modify the text between tags for exampe you can make them bold or italic or you can change font-family,font-size etc...
 There is also element in Markup languages.
 Element is like tag but extented.
 An element includes tags as well as what is written between them.
 For example:

 ```html